 - For aged care residents and families

 The material can be downloaded and printed for display.
-The Australian Government has also released a coronavirus app and WhatsApp channel.
-The app is now available on Apple and Android devices.
-The WhatsApp channel can be accessed by entering aus.gov.au/whatsapp into your internet browser.
 Council has a free COVID-19 business resource kit for businesses and community organisations.

-Contact Queensland Government on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
+Contact the Queensland Government Small Business Hotline on 1300 654 687 to find out about support if your small business has been impacted by the international outbreak of novel coronavirus (COVID-19).
 Local teams are ready to talk you through the support and services on offer.
 You can also visit the Business Queensland website for details.

-Council has a free downloadable COVID-19 business resource kit with posters and other collateral for businesses and community organisations.
+Council has a free downloadable COVID-19 business resource kit with social distancing support materials and other collateral for businesses and community organisations.

 For local support resources, you can download the Quick Phone Guide for Women and Families